lucatescari/N64Analog2ESP32/README.md

 This project is a simple way to connect an N64 controller to an ESP32 and read the analog stick values.
 The N64 controller uses a 3.3V supply voltage, so it can be connected directly to the ESP32.

+## Software
+I used platformio to build and upload the code to the ESP32.
+You can use the Arduino IDE if you prefer.
+This project contains the platformio.ini for my setup.

 ## Hardware
 - Any ESP32 board that has enough GPIO pins and can output 3.3V.
 I used an ESP32-3C.
 - An Analog Stick from an N64 controller.
 I used an old semi broken stick i had laying around.